losrobbos/file-upload-guide/README.md

 ##### Backend

-To tell Multer to scan for files in several received file inputs, we can use the upload.fields() method.
+To tell Multer to scan for files in several received file inputs, we can use the `upload.fields()` method, which expects an array of form field names.

 ```
 ` router.post("/recipe", upload.fields([{name: "avatar"}, { name: "family", maxCount: 3 }]), ...yourController...) `